 UPDATE: Face coverings will be mandatory in additional enclosed public spaces from Friday 24 July – including shops, supermarkets, shopping centres and transport hubs.
 They must also be worn in banks, building societies and post offices.

 At the time of writing the advice on wearing face masks or face coverings is confusing.
 There are different rules for the 4 different countries of the United Kingdom and various organisations within them have different approaches to children’s face coverings.
 The government is due to set out rules later this week but in the meantime it is advisable to check individual organisation guidelines before visiting or booking anything, and always have spare masks to hand in case they are required.

 Evidence suggests that wearing a face covering does not protect you from catching COVID-19.
 However, if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.
 Face coverings do not replace social distancing.

 Children’s face masksOur fabric children’s face masks are from poly cotton/cotton and have an inner pocket so that you can insert your own disposable filter lining (such as a tissue).
-They are available in three sizes to suit children aged 3 to 16 years old.
+Just £14 for a pack of 4.
 Buy Now